-You can schedule the truncate operation at the end of your CatalogBackup job like in this example:
+Then assuming a Volume has been Purged, you can schedule truncate operation at the end of your CatalogBackup job like in this example:

 '''

+Job {

 Name = CatalogBackup

 ...

 RunScript {

 RunsWhen=After

 RunsOnClient=No

 Console = "purge volume action=all allpools storage=File"

 }

 }

 '''

-ScratchPool = <pool-resource-name> This directive permits to specify a dedicate Scratch for the current pool.
-This pool will replace the special pool named Scrach for volume selection.
+ScratchPool = cpool-resource-name> This directive permits to specify a dedicate Scratch for the current pool.
+This pool will replace the special pool named Scratch for volume selection.
 For more information about Scratch see Scratch Pool section of this manual.
 This is useful when using multiple storage sharing the same mediatype or when you want to dedicate volumes to a particular set of pool.